mauget/ts-main-cra-typescript/README.md

 ## What is This?
 This is a simple JavaScript React project created by Create React App with TypeScript option.
-It interactively calls a TypeScript square root function implementd locally in the application.
+It interactively calls a TypeScript square root function implemented locally in the application.

 ![Demo Screen](doc/demo-screen.png "Demo Screen")